| The key to stress-free reporting is to plan and prepare in

 Card at the end of the report which will indicate both semesters

+as well as a year average.
 Parents who choose this option enjoy feeling as if they are

 homeschooling on their own throughout the year and are only